ls1intum/Artemis/docs/dev/cypress.rst

 system, so we are forced to use nginx basic auth here).
 You can find these credentials on our confluence page: https://confluence.ase.in.tum.de/display/ArTEMiS/Sorry+Cypress+Dashboard

-After that you will see the initial dashboard without any useful information.
+After that you will see the initial dashboard.

 You first have to select a project in the left sidebar (mysql or postgresql):